procrarast/germsbox/README.md

 # TODO
 Below is a list of features set to be released sometime in the future.
-- When a new window is opened, open from the same party URL provided by the parent tab.
 - When switching between windows, send a 'keyup' event for the feed key.
-- Validate that the user hasn't opened three or more Germs.io windows.
 - Add persistent configuration to popup and save in browser storage for:
   - enabling/disabling switching
   - sending feed 'keyup' before/after switching tabs